tartley/tartley.github.io/posts/new-laptop-time.md

 The HP One Dev looks like a fabulous machine, a colleague just got one and is very happy with it.
 But again, it only has integrated graphics.

-### MacBook Pro
+### Mac Book Pro

-I considered this, repaved to run Ubuntu, of course, but to be honest, as exquisite as the hardware was at one point, it seems somewhat stagnant and directionless now, ten years later.
+I considered this, repaved to run Ubuntu, of course, but to be honest, as exquisite as the hardware was at one point, it seems somewhat stagnant and directionless now, fifteen years later.
 Not unimpressive, but doesn't really grab me.

 ### System76